infinum/qa-handbook/Tools/Using Charles.md

 - You could ask a developer to add them to the database directly, but now you're just delegating work.
 - Finally, you could create one article and use that request to create 99 more of them.

 Charles can help you achieve the 3rd option.
-Just isolate the request you want to repeat, right-click on it, and select "Repeat Advanced":
+Just isolate the request you want to repeat, right-click on it, and select "Repeat Advanced".

+Once you enter the amount of iterations, click on "Ok" and watch Charles do his magic.

 ![repeat.png](/img/repeat.png)